ibexa/documentation-developer/docs/guide/http_cache.md

     By default blocks are not cached (TTL = 0) for backwards compatibility reasons.

+!!! note "Invalidating Varnish cache using tokens"

+    In setups where the Varnish server IP can change (for example on platform.sh/eZ Platform Cloud), you can use token-based cache invalidation via [ez_purge_acl](https://github.com/ezsystems/ezplatform-http-cache/blob/master/docs/varnish/vcl/varnish4.vcl#L166).

+    In such a case use a strong, secure hash and make sure to keep the token secret.

 ## Context-aware HTTP cache

 As it is based on Symfony, eZ Platform uses HTTP cache extended with features like content awareness.